Competitive Exclusion in an Artificial Foraging Ecosystem: Competitive Exclusion Theory

 \section{Competitive Exclusion Theory}

-Hutchinson argued that if the timescale of environmental change $t_{e}$ is of the same order as the time to competitive exclusion under constant conditions $t_{c}$, then equilibrium cannot be achieved for seasonal ecosystems \citep{hutch}.
+\cite{hutch} argued \textquote{that diversity of the phytoplankton was explicable primarily by a permanent failure to achieve equilibrium}.
+If the timescale of environmental change $t_{e}$ is of the same order as the time to competitive exclusion under constant conditions $t_{c}$ (assumed in this case to be summer), then equilibrium cannot be achieved for seasonal ecosystems, and coexistence is then possible.
 Distributions of both these timescales are determined for two model artificial ecosystems.

-More formally, populations of size (or density) $N_{i}$ are given by the Lotka-Volterra model \citep{lotka,volt,kot,chesson,chessMech} for two species as:
+More formally, populations densities $N_{i}$ are given by the Lotka-Volterra model \citep{lotka,volt,kot,chesson2018,chessMech} for two species as:

-where $r_{i}$ and $1/\alpha_{ii}$ are the intrinsic growth rate and carry capacity of species $i$, respectively, and $\alpha_{ij} , i \neq j$ is a competitive (commensalism) coefficient representing the strength of the effect of species $i$ on species's $j$ intrinsic growth rate.
+where $r_{i}$ and $1/\alpha_{ii}$ are the intrinsic growth rate and carry capacity of species $i$, respectively, and $\alpha_{ij} , i \neq j$ is a competitive (commensal) coefficient representing the strength of the effect of species $i$ on species's $j$ intrinsic growth rate.
 With a single species $i$ population, $N_{j}=0$ and Equation (1) reduces to the Verhulst's continuous and discrete logistic growth equations \citep{verh,murray}.
-The intrinsic growth rate $r_{i}$ and carry capacity $1/\alpha_{ii}$ can be estimated with these equations for the stable and seasonal environments.
+The intrinsic growth rate $r_{i}$ and carry capacity $K_{cc} = 1/\alpha_{ii}$ can be estimated with these equations for the stable and seasonal environments.

 For seasonally varying populations, the average over multiple cycles of the seasons is applied to estimate the parameters in Equation (1).
 For the two-species case, for species $j$ to exclude species $i$ the inequality